shaun-mia/SQL-Data-Analysis-Project/AIRBNB Outlier Detection and EDA/README.md

-### Project Title: AIRBNB Outlier Detection and EDA
+###  AIRBNB Outlier Detection and EDA
+The AIRBNB Outlier Detection and EDA project involved analyzing Airbnb listings to identify anomalies in pricing, customer satisfaction, and other metrics.
+This SQL-based project provided insights through exploratory data analysis, helping to highlight patterns and outliers for better decision-making.

 ---